 Zoom in on details

 Zoom in on a detail or a close up of a old piece of work, let your followers see the craftsmanship of the work be going in closer, or show off some detail in your work that you think turned out nice.
 A close up of your work will give a new interesting perspective and can make a great new Instagram post (of something old).

 Feature a artist you like

 Got a friend (or any random person that you admire) that does amazing work?
 Then share a piece of her/his work on your Instagram and tell your follower about them, it works best if the person you’re featuring creates work that you think your followers would like, if the content you’re making is too different from the other artist’s work it might come off as odd that you’re sharing her/his work.
 If you don’t feel like doing this in your feed you can create a story where you feature other people instead, the story format suits it really well.

 Work in progress

-Another great Instagram photo ideas is to show off some work in progress photos of what you’re doing right now, it might be a sketch or even something that’s almost finished, whatever it is your followers will probably find it interesting to get some insight in your creative process (especially for other creatives).
-You can even take advantage of the situation and ask your followers for opinions and advice about your work (About colors choices, font recommendations or any other question), you’d be surprise how helpful your followers might be if you just start talking with them!
+Another great Instagram photo idea is to show off some work-in-progress photos of what you’re doing right now, it might be a sketch or even something that’s almost finished, whatever it is your followers will probably find it interesting to get some insight into your creative process (especially for other creatives).
+You can even take advantage of the situation and ask your followers for opinions and advice about your work (About color choices, font recommendations, or any other question), you’d be surprised how helpful your followers might be if you just start talking with them!

 A tour of your sketch book